-- Install wood burning stoves following manufacturer's instructions or have a professional do the installation. - Keep fireplaces and woodstoves clean. - Clean annually by a certified chimney specialist. - Keep area around fireplace and woodstove clean and free of debris, decorations, and flammable materials. - ALWAYS use a metal or heat-tempered glass screen with fireplaces. - Install spark screens and caps on chimneys. - Install stovepipe thermometers to monitor flue temperatures. - Keep air inlets open on woodstoves and fireplaces. - If closed, inlets cause creosote buildup and lead to chimney fires. - Certain types of wood, like soft moist wood, increases creosote buildup. - Build small fires that burn completely and produce less smoke. - NEVER leave a fire unattended in a fireplace.
+- Install wood burning stoves following manufacturer's instructions or have a professional do the installation. - Keep fireplaces and wood stoves clean. - o Clean annually by a certified chimney specialist. - Keep the area around the fireplace and woodstove clean and free of debris, decorations, and flammable materials. - ALWAYS use a metal or heat-tempered glass screen with fireplaces. - Install spark screens and caps on chimneys. - Install stovepipe thermometers to monitor flue temperatures. - Keep air inlets open on wood stoves and fireplaces. - o If closed, inlets cause creosote buildup and lead to chimney fires. - o Certain types of wood, like soft moist wood, increase creosote buildup. - Build small fires that burn completely and produce less smoke. - NEVER leave a fire unattended in a fireplace.